google-deepmind/mujoco/doc/APIreference/functions_override.rst

 This function can be used to apply a Cartesian force and torque to a point on a body, and add the result to the vector mjData.qfrc_applied of all applied forces.
 Note that the function requires a pointer to this vector, because sometimes we want to add the result to a different vector.

+.. _mj_objectAcceleration:

+Compute object 6D acceleration (rot:lin) in object-centered frame, world/local orientation.
+If acceleration or force sensors are not present in the model, :ref:`mj_rnePostConstraint` must be manually called in order to calculate mjData.cacc -- the total body acceleration, including contributions from the constraint solver.

 .. _mj_differentiatePos: